ValdiRatu/EZDiscord/MILESTONES.md

 - Looping
 - Add events that can trigger and repeat
 - Add bots to servers using list of discord tokens
+- Will provide a standard library of various functionalities built into the language

 Example:
 ```